Pipe dream: Pilot project shows Delhi's ambitious 24x7 water supply scheme a long shot

 DJB member Shalabh Kumar said the round-the-clock supply project requires more water in initial phases because people generally don't believe it and start storing water.

-In the areas covered by the pilot, people started storing water in underground and overhead tanks.
+In the areas covered by the pilot project, people started storing water in underground and overhead tanks.
 These tanks have leakages, and a lot of water flows out through them, he said.

 "When the 24x7 supply started, people kept their taps open all the time.
 But when the hefty bills pinched them, they minimized the use of water," Shalabh Kumar said.